President Trump Has Signed A New Version Of His Immigration & Travel Ban

 The fact sheet cites negotiations that resulted in Iraq agreeing to "increase cooperation with the U.S. government on the vetting of its citizens applying for a visa to travel to the United States."
 An Iraqi spokesman said the change marks a "positive step" and shows the countries have a "real partnership."

-The mere existence of a fact sheet signaled that the White House was taking steps to improve the rollout of the reworked directive.
-The initial measure was hastily signed at the end of Trump's first week in office, and the White House was roundly criticized for not providing lawmakers, Cabinet officials, and others with information ahead of the signing.
+The mere existence of a fact sheet signalled that the White House was taking steps to improve the rollout of the reworked directive.
+The initial measure was hastily signed at the end of Trump's first week in office, and the White House was roundly criticised for not providing lawmakers, Cabinet officials, and others with information ahead of the signing.

 Notably, Trump didn't hold a public signing ceremony for the new measure, though a photo of the signing was posted to Twitter.